MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 Use the following steps to complete this task:

-1. Open the GitHub Copilot Chat view and ensure that Ask mode is selected.
+1. Open GitHub Copilot's Chat view and ensure that the **Ask** mode is selected.

     If the Chat view isn't already open, select the **Chat** icon at the top of the Visual Studio Code window.
-Verify that the chat mode is set to **Ask** and you're using the **GPT-4.1** model.
+Verify that the chat mode is set to **Ask** and that you're using the **GPT-4.1** model.

+    > **NOTE**: The GPT-4.1 model provides excellent code analysis capabilities and is included with the GitHub Copilot Free plan.
+Choosing a different model may yield different results.

+1. Ensure that you're starting with clean chat session.

+    Chat sessions help to organize your interactions with GitHub Copilot.
+Each session maintains its own context, allowing you to focus on specific tasks or issues.
+The conversation history within a session provides continuity, enabling GitHub Copilot to build on previous interactions for more accurate and relevant responses.
+This chat conversation will focus on analyzing and resolving security vulnerabilities in the ContosoShopEasy application.
+After you complete your analysis of the GitHub issues using GitHub Copilot's Ask mode, you can use the same conversation to help implement code changes using GitHub Copilot's Agent mode.
+GitHub Copilot can use the detailed analysis from the Ask mode to inform its code generation in the Agent mode, ensuring that the fixes align with the identified vulnerabilities and recommended remediation strategies.

+    If needed, you can start a new chat session by selecting the **New Chat** button (the **+** icon at the top of the Chat panel).

 1. Open the **ProductService.cs** file, and then locate the **SearchProducts** method.

 1. In the code editor, select the entire **SearchProducts** method.

-    Selecting code in the editor focuses the Chat context.
+    Selecting code in the editor helps to focus the Chat context.
 GitHub Copilot uses the selected code to provide relevant analysis and recommendations.

-1. Ask GitHub Copilot to analyze the the code for SQL injection vulnerability.
+1. Ask GitHub Copilot to analyze the code for SQL injection vulnerability.

     For example, you can submit the following prompt: